brandur/sorg/content/articles/second-wave-api-first.md

 ### Limits of the model (#limits-of-the-model)

 While can expect many products and services to offer APIs for good agentic interoperability, it won't be forthcoming everywhere.

 Don't expect much out of Instagram, TikTok, or other platforms that power themselves with ads.
 Neither from monopolies that won't feel any serious pressure to change --- you won't be reliably paying your Xfinity bill via agent anytime soon.

 ### Hints of the future, today (#future-today)

-In this section I figured I'd call out of a services that are already pulling this future forward:
+In this section I figured I'd call out a few services that are already pulling this future forward:

 * As I was in the middle of writing this essay, I got a [note from Basecamp](https://world.hey.com/dhh/basecamp-becomes-agent-accessible-3ae6b949) that they'd revamped themselves for LLM accessibility, including [new API](https://github.com/basecamp/bc3-api), [new CLI](https://github.com/basecamp/basecamp-cli), and [bundled skill](https://github.com/basecamp/basecamp-cli/blob/main/skills/basecamp/SKILL.md) to instruct agents on their use.

-## APIs are back baby! (#apis-back)
+## The spring thaw (#spring-thaw)

 Fifteen years ago, a number of us maximalists thought that APIs were going to eat the world, ushering in a new paradigm of interoperability that was going to vastly expand our capabilities as users and even change the world for the better.